-The purpose of this report is to consider the future of the public service: what a government would need to do to ensure that it fulfils the mandate set out in the Constitution.
+Building on its predecessor last year, this report examines the state of the public service and what needs to be done to ensure that it fulfils the mandate set out in the Constitution.
 Since even the ANC, South Africa's dominant party until the May polls, now accepts that the public service is failing in its responsibilities, this is germane to its own actions and conduct for successfully running the country in future.
 For a hypothetical government led by reformist parties - those that have historically been opposed to the ANC, whether or not this is understood to be those current in the GNU - the issue is arguably more pressing.
 They would inherit a public service that bears the imprint of decades of ANC dominance and would need to plan to deal it.
 This also applies to reformist parties in charge of municipalities or provincial or national departments.
 In any event, action must be taken to meet these challenges.

-To do this, this paper explains the background to South Africa's public service - its constitutional mandate and the ideological drivers that have been influential in its actual performance - followed by a discussion of its operations, and particularly its deficiencies as they have been identified since the 1990s.
+To do this, this paper explains the background to South Africa's public service - its constitutional mandate and the ideological drivers that have been influential in its actual performance followed by a discussion of its operations, and particularly its deficiencies as they have been identified since the 1990s.
 Finally, it looks at possible solutions to the problems that have taken hold.